alttch/tpm-km/README.md

 allow TPM policy with more than 8 PCRs at once.
 With 2 chunks you can use almost all filled PCRs and make system protection much stronger.
 Just make sure PCRs 0,2,4,7 (and 9 for grub) are present in both sets.

-### Should PIN be only numeric?

-In tpm-km, PIN is just called "PIN", because most of encrypted disk mangers use numeric PINs.
-But no - it can be alpha-numeric and include special symbols.
-It's up to you.

-WARNING: using PIN before v1.2 may be insecure.

 ### Compatibility